kfjahnke/envutil/README.md

     -2 - use 'twining' - this is a method which first super-samples and then combines several pixels to one output pixel ('binning').
 This is my own invention.
 It's quite fast and produces good quality output.
          This method should see community review to compare it with other methods.
+If you only pass --itp -2 and not --twine, extract will set up twining parameters calculated to fit well with the transformation at hand.

 ## --width EXTENT    width of the output